-“Well, we may be a lonely little outpost of civilization, but welcome aboard, soldier,” said Mundy.
+“Well, we may be a lonely little outpost of civilization, but you’re welcome to join us, soldier,” said Mundy.

 “I hate to break up the party, but we still have a huge problem.
 We’re nine hundred years from our time in the middle of an evil empire.”
-Jennifer looked at Mundy expectantly.
+Newly looked at Mundy expectantly.

 “Speaking of improbable plans, I have an idea,” Mundy announced.
 “Before we got deep into the black hole Karen and I had a talk with our physics expert Dr. Righter.
 Her calculations show that the anomaly she found at the black hole was most likely a wormhole.”

-“Most likely as in really might be or wishful thinking?” asked Jennifer.
+“Most likely as in really might be or wishful thinking?” asked Newly.

-“Somewhere in between,” admitted Karen.
-“Einstein theorized they would be in the center of a black hole, but Gloria’s equations and data indicate this to be an extra-solar temporal distortion, i.e. a wormhole not in the center of a black hole.”
+“Somewhere in between,” admitted Dr. Righter.
+“Einstein theorized they would be in the center of a black hole, but my equations and data indicate this to be an extra-solar spatial/temporal distortion, i.e. a wormhole not in the center of a black hole.”

 “Is that even possible?”
-Jennifer wanted to know.
+Newly wanted to know.

 “Who knows what’s possible?
-Gloria says she’s convinced her math is correct.
-If we fly the Superior into it there’s a good chance the shield would keep it from crushing us.
+I’m convinced the math is correct.
+If we fly the Arrogant into it there’s a good chance the shield would keep it from crushing us.
 It would probably be navigable and should deposit us somewhere and sometime else, not sure where or when.”

 “Good chance, probably, might?
 Why don’t we just follow the yellow brick road while we’re at it?
-Maybe we’ll end up in Kansas,” Jennifer was unconvinced.
+Maybe we’ll end up in Kansas,” Newly was unconvinced.